MuhammedZohaib/My-Second-Brain/Software Engineering Concepts.md

 * If You are ever in doubt about gathering requirements then go around with a use case where you'll use that system.
 How you'll interact with that system.
 How would you want system to interact.

 ### Waterfall Model:
-Waterfall model is most tradational and very old model.
+Waterfall model is most traditional and very old model.
 It is also known as `Linear Sequential Life cycle model`.
 In this model the testing only start once the development is completed due to which many failures and defects are reported at the end so the cost of fixing these issues are very high.
 In waterfall model each phase must be completed before the next phase begins.
 This model is used where the project is small and there are no uncertain requirements.
 This model is simple and is easy to understand.
 Easy to manage due to high rigidity of model.
 Phases do not overlap one phase at a time.
 No working software is produced during the life cycle of the software development which means product is at the end of the life cycle.
-High amounts of risk and uncertainity.
+High amounts of risk and uncertainty.
-Not prefered for complex and object oriented projects.
-Poor model for longterm projects.
+Not preferred for complex and object oriented projects.
+Poor model for long-term projects.
 This model is no longer used.

 - Requirement Gathering
 - System Design
-- Implemetation
+- Implementation
 - Testing
 - Deployment
 - Maintenance